Tuplanolla/dez/README.md

-# Formally Verified Differential Graded Algebra
+# Formally Verified Differential Graded Calculus

 An experiment in application of proof systems.